 But think twice before you use VPN software to do this.
 If you’re caught by your employer, you could ultimately lose your job.
 If you’re caught breaking through a government’s firewall, there could be hefty penalties.
 China has been blocking outside traffic for years, and since 2018 can also detect and block many VPNs.
 And since 2019 they have started to fine individuals—not just service providers—who try to circumvent these measures.

-4. Access Streaming Services that Have Been Blocked by the Provider
+4. Access Streaming Services

 You’re not just being blocked from getting out to certain websites.
 Some content providers block you from getting in.
 In particular, streaming content providers aim to limit some content to viewers located in specific countries.
 A VPN can help by making it look like you’re in that country.